-- The VAT threshold of Lek 5 million turnover for small businesses results in the VAT chain breaking and doesn't allow the link to the final consumer, which should be the one to pay this indirect tax.
-Even though it has been considered as a supportive measure for small businesses and as a means of lowering the price for consumers, a considerable number of experts and businesses consider it as an encouragement of informality and fiscal evasion.
-The interruption of the VAT chain is considered as unfair, as it prevents the inspection of the real turnover of businesses, the possibility to cross check VAT bills, and the verification of inventories and trade of intermediary goods.
-Meanwhile, there is pressure from businesses that consider themselves small not to receive VAT bills from wholesale sellers and suppliers, so to avoid inspection and keep the declared turnover under the VAT threshold. - ▶ profit tax and business category according to annual turnover.
-In the new 2016 fiscal package, the Government has envisaged as incentive for small businesses, in the framework of measures against informality, the exemption of the profit tax for businesses with an annual turnover up to Lek 5 million and the reduction of the profit tax to 5% for the businesses with a turnover between Lek 5 8 million.
-Again, the three levels of profit tax for small businesses, 0%, 5%, and then 15%, are considered as a reason to stay under the annual turnover of Lek 5 million or Lek 8 Million. - b) Customs reference prices and customs fees on imports from non-EU countries such as e.g. from China, have often become cause of smuggling, evasion, as well a abuses with the concealment or overpricing of the real costs of products.
+The VAT threshold of ALL 5 million turnover for small businesses results in the VAT chain breaking and doesn't allow the link to the final consumer, which should be the one to pay this indirect tax.
+Even though it has been considered a supportive measure for small businesses and to lower the price for consumers, many experts and companies consider it an encouragement of informality and fiscal evasion.
+The VAT chain's interruption is deemed to be unfair, as it prevents the inspection of the actual turnover of businesses, the possibility to cross-check VAT invoices, and the verification of inventories and trade of intermediary goods.
+Meanwhile, there is pressure from companies that consider themselves "small" not to receive VAT invoices from wholesale sellers and suppliers, so to avoid inspection and keep the declared turnover under the VAT threshold.

+\\ Profit tax and business category according to annual turnover.\ In the new 2016 fiscal package, the government has envisaged as an incentive for small businesses, in the framework of measures against informality, the exemption of the profit tax for companies with an annual turnover up to ALL 5 million and the reduction of the profit tax to 5% for the businesses with a turnover between ALL 5 - 8 million.
+Again, the three levels of profit tax for small businesses, 0%, 5%, and then 15%, are considered a reason to stay under the annual turnover of ALL 5 million or ALL 8 Million.

+Customs reference prices and customs fees on imports from non-EU countries, such as, e.g. from China, have often become the cause of smuggling, evasion, as well abuses with the concealment or overpricing of the actual costs of products.
 Meanwhile, the low customs fees in the region encourage the illicit introduction of goods as personal consumables and unfair competition in markets.

-c) Fiscal equipments.
+b) Fiscal equipment.

 There is a perception that the Government's Campaign is focused on the equipment with fiscal devices, issuance, and receipt of the tax coupon.
-The equipment with fiscal devices is deemed an important means for the avoidance of fiscal evasion.
-However, there are discussions over the price of fiscal devices, which are difficult to cope with especially by small businesses, and the timely maintenance assistance by companies providing fiscal devices.
+The equipment with fiscal devices is deemed an essential means for the avoidance of fiscal evasion.
+However, there are discussions over the price of fiscal devices, which are difficult to cope with, especially by small businesses, and the timely maintenance assistance by companies providing fiscal devices.
 Moreover, it has been identified that the tax administration doesn't unify its practice in cases the legislation stipulates there is no need for fiscal devices - even in such cases, businesses are obliged to be equipped with fiscal devices due to the fear of penalties.
-There is need also to encourage small businesses to be motivated to use banking channels as much as possible, since the legal framework doesn't stipulate the obligation to be equipped with fiscal devices in cases when the business cashes in through banking channels.
-You may find below the legal analysis on such cases, as prepared by the Secretariat and sent to the Ministry of Finance and the General Directorate of Taxation.
+There is also a need to encourage small businesses to be motivated to use banking channels as much as possible since the legal framework doesn't stipulate the obligation to be equipped with fiscal devices when the business cashes in through banking channels.
+You may find below the legal analysis on such cases, prepared by the Secretariat and sent to the Ministry of Finance and the General Directorate of Taxation.